isomerpages/moe-marymountconvent/_marymount-experience/Curriculum/Mathematics.md

 <img src="/images/math5.png">
 <p>The Maths Department will also run the Mathematics Recess Games once a month.
 The genre of games will follow that of the In-Class Games closely, so as to give our girls opportunities to practise what they have learnt in class.&nbsp;</p>
 <img style="width: 75%;" 	 src="/images/math6.jpg">
-<p>Game play promotes Mathematics Talk and give pupils opportunities to explore fundamental number concepts and applying these concepts in a wide variety of contexts, in a fun and engaging way.</p>
+<p>Game play promotes Mathematics Talk and gives pupils opportunities to explore fundamental number concepts and applying these concepts in a wide variety of contexts, in a fun and engaging way.</p>
 <img style="width: 75%;" 		 src="/images/math7.jpg">
 <h4><strong>Our Mathematics Talent Development Programmes</strong></h4>
 <p><strong>Our Philosophy</strong></p>